 BlackRock cuts European government debt bets as yields seen rising

-LONDON, Dec 13 (Reuters) - BlackRock trimmed its exposure to European government bonds and said it favoured equities over fixed income in the year ahead as inflation will settle above pre-pandemic levels.
+LONDON, Dec 13 (Reuters) - BlackRock Inc BLK.N trimmed its exposure to European government bonds and said it favoured equities over fixed income in the year ahead as inflation will settle above pre-pandemic levels.

 The world's biggest asset manager said it had turned "underweight" European government bonds, predicting yields would head higher while current market pricing pointed to no substantive change in monetary policy for several years.